-Issue for Discussion
+Issue for Decision

 The Regents advance state budget priorities every year.
-At the October meeting, the relevant committees of the Board will review the proposals to be advanced in 2015-16, other than State Aid to school districts, which is handled separately through the Regents Subcommittee on State Aid.
-The proposals will come before the full Board in November for approval.
+At the October meeting, the relevant committees of the Board reviewed the proposals to be advanced in 2015-16, other than State Aid to school districts, which is handled separately through the Regents Subcommittee on State Aid.